How do I declare my rental income in Luxembourg?

-Therefore, for assets completed before January 1, 2021, the amortization rate varies according to the year of completion of the asset:
+Therefore, before January 1, 2021, the amortization rate varied according to the year of completion of the asset, as following:

 - Less than 6 years old: 6%.

-For all assets that were completed after January 1, 2021, the amortization rate will be determined as follows:
+Since January 1, 2021, the amortization rate is determined as follows:

 NB: If you rent your property as part of a social rental management, then you can claim a tax exemption of 50% of the rental income.